asyncart/async-flow/cadence/contracts/README.md

 It is important to note that we have opted to store the Metadata for each NFT in a mapping on contract.
 In many traditional Flow NFT projects, the Metadata would be stored on the NFT itself.
 However, Async Art has a unique use case, where they want to permission users to be able to UPDATE the metadata on OTHER USERS' NFTs.
 We considered giving these users capabilities to interfaces of collections for which they were permissioned to update NFTs but found many vulnerabilities in those designs with users moving around items in their storage, transferring their collections to other users, etc. Thus, for maximum safety, we are storing the NFT Metadata on-contract to ensure that permissioned users are always able to update NFTs even if the owner of the NFT moves their collection around in a hacky way, such that we loose track of its owner.

+# Royalty Standard Design Decisions

+The Royalty standard for NFTs on Flow exposes a single Fungible Token receiver capability per royalty recipient.
+The recommended path that this receiver is stored at is given in the `MetadataViews` contract.
+We opted to store a switchboard receiver for users at this path, which we set up for them at one of the 3 entry points: setting up the user to interact with AsyncArtwork (`transactions/setupAsyncUser.cdc`), setting up the user to interact with Blueprints (`transactions/Blueprints.cdc`), setting up the user to interact with NFTAuction (`transactions/setupMarketplaceClient.cdc`)

+Thus, to summarize,
+Potential work ahead: create a transaction that swaps out the switchboard under /public/GenericFTReceiver for a better switchboard, for our users.

 ## NFTAuction Design Decisions

 NFTAuction is based off an EVM smart contract created by AvoLabs here: https://github.com/avolabs-io/nft-auction/blob/master/contracts/NFTAuction.sol.